AEspinosaDev/AEspinosaDev/README.md

 - 👀 I’m interested in videogame developing, specially in graphics programming, gameplay programming and 3D art.

-- 💻 I’m currently studying a degree in videogame developing focusing on the programming side.
+- 💻 I’m currently studying a degree in videogame developing focusing on the graphic programming side.

 - ⚖ I have a decent level in C, C++, GLSL, CUDA, Java and JS and I also have good modelling and texturing skills.